hotosm/learnosm/_posts/en/mobile-mapping/0900-12-03-gpslogger.md

 ======================================================
 ![GPSLogger][]

 A simple, light-weight, and minimalistic app for recording GPS traces on the Android platform.
 The easy-to-use interface with the sole purpose of GPS logging and staying quite makes for a very battery-efficient application that can save gps tracks in GPX, KML, NEMA or text file formats.
-Log files can automatically be uploaded to OpenStreetMap, an OpenGTS server, DropBox, FTP server, HTTP server or sent to an email addresss.
+Log files can automatically be uploaded to OpenStreetMap, an OpenGTS server, DropBox, FTP server, HTTP server or sent to an email address.

 <a href="https://play.google.com/store/apps/details?id=com.mendhak.gpslogger&hl=en">
   <img alt="OsmAnd for Android"